jemmy512/book-notes/Linux/linux-kernel-core.md

                 return 0;
             }

-            /* 3. slowpath: last resort, if the lock is still unable to be acquired,
+            /* 3. slowpath: sleep wait.
+If the lock is still unable to be acquired,
              * the task is added to the wait-queue and sleeps until woken up by the unlock path.
              * Under normal circumstances it blocks as TASK_UNINTERRUPTIBLE. */
             raw_spin_lock(&lock->wait_lock);